-EDU 580 Student Teaching and Seminar 15 units EDU 581 Internship 15 units
+EDU 580 Student Teaching and Seminar 15 units EDU 581 Internship 15 units EDU 582 Teaching Practicum (intern students only) 2 units

-^{}Students must complete all of the following requirements before a candidate may apply for Student Teaching or Internship: Prerequisite courses, professional sequence courses, CBEST passage, and a negative tb test.
-Subject matter competence is required for Student Teaching/Internship.
+\Students must complete all of the following requirements before applying for Student Teaching or Internship: Prerequisite courses, professional coursework, CBEST passage, negative TB test and subject matter competency.

-Prior to filing for a credential the RICA exam and a current CPR certificate is required.
+Prior to filing for a credential the RICA exam and a valid CPR certificate covering infant, child and adult is required.
 The requirements for the Professional Clear Credential must be completed within 5 years of the date of issue of the Preliminary Credential.